im-tomu/toboot/prebuilt/README.md

 # File formats

- * `ihex` - Intel Hex file useful for tools like Keil ULINK2.
+* `ihex` - Intel Hex file useful for tools like Keil ULINK2 or OpenOCD.
 * `bin`  - Raw binary file can be flashed using OpenOCD.
+* `elf`  - Debuggable versions suitable for playing with gdb, or loading with OpenOCD.

 # Files